 Checking off travel and leisure destinations should never be a contest, but we’re pleased to report that we’ve already completed 136 or 27% of the 500 Ultimate Eatlist experiences.
 Beyond motivating us with new food travel ideas, reading the Ultimate Eatlist has flooded our memory banks with recollections of amazing food experiences we’ve shared over the past twelve years.

-Eating Gelato in Italy (Experience #24) is always at the top of our list of things to do when we visit Europe’s boot, not just one year but every year.
+Eating Gelato in Italy (Experience #24) is always at the top of our list of things to do when we visit cities like Bologna and Venice in Europe’s boot, not just one year but every year.
 After visiting NOLA on three separate food trips together, we can confidently say that we adore all of the food in New Orleans including Beignets (Experience #45), Po Boys (Experience #89) and Muffulettas (Experience #114).

 When it comes to iconic foods, we’ll never tire of Margherita Pizza in Naples (Experience #9), Souvlaki in Greece (Experience #21) and Dim Sum in Hong Kong (Experience #10).
 And how could we forget cheesesteaks in our home city of Philadelphia (Experience #365)?
 That would just be wrong.

 We could go on and on with 120+ more memories but you get the gist.

 How We’re Using The Ultimate Eatlist

 Reading Lonely Planet’s Ultimate Eatlist makes us excited for future food travel experiences.

 Though we’re currently in Vietnam, we’ve been taking the book with us to local coffee shops while we plan our next culinary trip.
 We’re not gonna lie – the book is a bit heavy to carry around.
 However, we’re willing to suffer a bit of discomfort in exchange for food travel inspiration.